 Mashups take information from two different places, and mash, or combine them together to create something new.
-Mashup moms (and dads, and everyone!) mash up their lives in many ways: We mash up money saving and money making strategies; we mash up coupons with sales with Catalinas; we mash up online sales with coupon codes and multiple ways to save.
+Mashup moms (and dads, and everyone!) mash up their lives in many ways — and here, mashups are all about balance.

 Most of my earlier writing was for librarians, and my last library-related book, What’s the Alternative?
 Career Options for Librarians and Info Pros, helped focus my thinking on alternative career paths and how to make work-at-home — well — work.